Charlie Munger: "Elementary, worldly wisdom"

+As part of his philosophy Munger lived in the same relatively modest California home for 70 years.
+When asked about living in more luxurious homes, Munger was quoted as stating: "in practically every case, they make the person less happy, not happier.”
+Munger appreciated the utility of a "basic house" with few advantages over living in an ostentatious home.
+Munger appreciated modesty stating, "don't have a lot of envy" and "don't overspend your income".
+In Munger's last 2023 interview with CNBC he credited his success and longevity to a long-held sense of caution and ability "to avoid all standard ways of failing".

 Lollapalooza effect

-Munger uses the term "Lollapalooza effect" for multiple biases, tendencies or mental models acting in compound with each other at the same time in the same direction.
+Munger used the term "Lollapalooza effect" for multiple biases, tendencies or mental models acting in compound with each other at the same time in the same direction.
 With the Lollapalooza effect, itself a mental model, the result is often extreme, due to the confluence of the mental models, biases or tendencies acting together, greatly increasing the likelihood of acting irrationally.

-During a talk at Harvard in 1995 titled The Psychology of Human Misjudgment, Munger mentions Tupperware parties and open outcry auctions, where he explained "three, four, five of these things work together and it turns human brains into mush," meaning that normal people will be highly likely to succumb to the multiple irrational tendencies acting in the same direction.
-In the Tupperware party, you have reciprocation, consistency and commitment tendency, and social proof.
+During a talk at Harvard in 1995 titled The Psychology of Human Misjudgment, Munger mentioned Tupperware parties and open outcry auctions, where he explained "three, four, five of these things work together and it turns human brains into mush," meaning that normal people will be highly likely to succumb to the multiple irrational tendencies acting in the same direction.
+In the Tupperware party, you have reciprocation, consistency, and commitment tendency, and social proof.
 (The hostess gave the party and the tendency is to reciprocate; you say you like certain products during the party so purchasing would be consistent with views you've committed to; other people are buying, which is the social proof.)

 In the open outcry auction, there is social proof of others bidding, reciprocation tendency, commitment to buying the item, and deprivation super-reaction syndrome, i.e. sense of loss.
 The latter is an individual's sense of loss of what he or she believes should be (or is) his or hers.
 These biases often occur at either conscious or subconscious level, and in both microeconomic and macroeconomic scale.

-Principle of inversion

-Munger is famous for his quote "All I want to know is where I'm going to die, so I'll never go there."
-This thinking was inspired by the German mathematician Carl Jacobi who often solved difficult problems by following a simple strategy: man muss immer umkehren (or loosely translated, "invert, always invert.")

-"[Jacobi] knew that it is in the nature of things that many hard problems are best solved when they are addressed backward," Munger counsels.
-"Indeed, many problems can't be solved forward."